ryanwelcher/gutenberg-slot-fill-system/README.md

 This repository contains working example of all of the existing SlotFills available in WordPress as of version 6.0.

-## Slots Available in the Post Edit Screen
+## Common Slots Available in the Post Edit Site Edit Screens

 -   [PluginPostStatusInfo](https://developer.wordpress.org/block-editor/reference-guides/slotfills/plugin-post-status-info/)
 -   [PluginPrePublishPanel](https://developer.wordpress.org/block-editor/reference-guides/slotfills/plugin-pre-publish-panel/)